 Bay Street Likely To Open Higher

-(RTTNews) - Canadian shares are likely to open on a positive note on Wednesday, tracking European stocks and firm crude oil prices.
+(RTTNews) - Canadian shares are likely to open with a positive bias Monday morning, tracking higher commodity prices.

-The Bank of Canada is scheduled to announce its interest rate decision at 10 AM ET.
-The central bank, which is expected to sound hawkish on the back of high inflation and a drop in the jobless rate, is likely to leave its interest rate unchanged at 0.25%.
+Data on producer prices and raw materials prices for the month of December are due at 8:30 AM ET.
+The raw materials price index in Canada fell by 1% month-over-month in November 2021 from a 4.8% increase in the prior month.

-Economists expect the BoC to hike rates sooner than previously indicated given the strong economic outlook.
+The industrial product price in Canada rose 0.8% month over month in November 2021, following an upwardly revised 1.6% rise in the previous month.
+Producer prices increased 18.1% in November over the same month in the previous year.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!